 2. Choko /Chayote

-Choko is a quick-growing vining edible plant that can make great summer shade to protect your summer garden.
+Choko is a quick-growing, vining edible plant that can make great summer shade to protect your summer garden.
 They will often die back over winter but will pop up and regrow each spring.
 Any fruits left on the ground will also easily regrow.
+Choko are similar to a large zucchini or marrow and can be used as a substitute for potatoes or even apples to bulk up pie recipes.

 3. Sweet Potato

-Growing Sweet Potatoes / KΕ«mara (Ipomoea batatas) in your home garden is a great step toward self-sufficiency.
-They are my favourite permaculture plant and are an easy crop to grow for beginner gardeners.
+Growing Sweet Potatoes / Kūmara (Ipomoea batatas) in your home garden is a great step toward self-sufficiency.
+They are my favourite permaculture plants and are an easy crop to grow for beginner gardeners.
 It is important to grow plants that support and encourage other plants and beneficial insects in your garden.
 Creating a cohesive ecosystem that promotes the growth and success of your garden’s health and supports abundant harvests.
+Sweet potatoes send out runners and can easily be trained up a vertical trellis.
+Plus, many people do not know that the leaves of the sweet potato plant are also edible.

 4. Grapes

 The great thing about growing grapes as edible climbers is that they are deciduous.
-This means they lose their leaves in winter so you can plant grapes strategically to provide shade in summer and let light through in winter!
+This means they lose their leaves in winter, so you can plant grapes strategically to provide shade in summer and let light through in winter!

 5. Malabar Spinach